cscart/docs/en/user_guide/mobile_app/faq.rst

 Can I Get the Source Code of the App?
 -------------------------------------

 Yes, but not as part of our standard plans.
-For more information, please check the **Pricing** section off our app pages `for Multi-Vendor <https://www.cs-cart.com/multivendor-mobile-application.html>`_ or `for CS-Cart <https://www.cs-cart.com/cscart-mobile-application.html>`_.
+For more information, please check the **Pricing** section of our app pages `for Multi-Vendor <https://www.cs-cart.com/multivendor-mobile-application.html>`_ or `for CS-Cart <https://www.cs-cart.com/cscart-mobile-application.html>`_.

 The technical support for the source code is limited, and we ask those who get the source code to sign a non-disclosure agreement.
 However, you get to publish the application from your own account on Apple App Store and Google Play and showcase your company as the app developer.